 The school has a set programme for mandatory training.
-All members of staff will undergo annual updates.
+All members of staff will undergo annual updates, to be provided via a combination of online and face to face training.

 It is a manager's responsibility to make arrangements for their staff to attend these mandatory training days, and it is each employee's responsibility to attend.